The workflow contains the sequence of pre and post-patching tasks. Before creating a workflow, you should add tasks and scripts to your library.

 - Otherwise -

-- If the failure is in Post-Patching activity - JetPatch will not continue with the other Post-Patching activities.
+- If the failure is in the Post-Patching activity - JetPatch will not continue with the other Post-Patching activities.
 See this article for more information.

 Notes

-- Running server reboot as a post task on Linux servers requires the linux at command to be installed.
-(Learn more on how to install the linux at command utility)
+- Running server reboot as a post-task on Linux servers requires the Linux at command to be installed.
+(Learn more on how to install the Linux at command utility)

 Choosing a Workflow